 This beautiful country exports soybeans, cotton, meat and edible oils.

-Do you know any interesting facts about Paraguay that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Paraguay?
+Share them in the comments below!